Last updated on February 12, 2024

-Responders are typically asked to choose from a range of options — which are scaled between two extremes— like Excellent to Terrible.
-The rating scale is a variant of the well-known multiple choice question.
+Responders are typically asked to choose from a range of options — which are scaled between two extremes— from Excellent to Terrible.
+The rating scale is a variant of the well-known multiple-choice question.

 You can roughly divide rating scales into two categories: ordinal scale and interval scale.

 An ordinal scale is a variable measurement scale that presents the answers in an ordered manner.
 The scale is presented in the natural order, but the intervals between the scale are not fixed.

 It follows a clear hierarchy; however, the difference between advanced and intermediate, or novice and zero are not fixed measures.

 The time it may take an individual to go from Intermediate to Advanced is unlikely to be equal to the time it would take an individual to go from Zero to Novice.
 Therefore, we can say these are not fixed or exact intervals.

 An interval scale has similarities to an ordinal scale.
 The question’s answers also follow an innate order, but they contain an equal and meaningful value between the intervals.